 I have two girls each with very different personalities.
 A lot of times, I end up rushing them or getting aggravated with some of the little things they do because I’m too busy to actually enjoy these little things.
 I want to not be rushing my spunky 5 year old who wants to take the time to buckle one of her “guys” in for us to run to town.
 I want to not get aggravated at my sweet 18 month old when she wants me to put a different pair of shoes on her or a different bow in her hair for the 20th time in two hours.
 I know that one day I will look back on these “little things” and smile at the memories.
 I want to embrace their little budding personalities and help them grow into the girls God has called them to be.

 This year, I am going to enjoy seeing tiny foot prints through my kitchen because my youngest wanted to run in and “help” me mop.
 I am going to enjoy putting shoes on her little feet ten times a day because of her fascination of shoes right now.
+She’s definitely her mother’s daughter and she must get her love of shoes from me, and I have plenty of wisdom to pass to her in the years to come.
+One of them being that you shouldn’t wear shoes that are too tight, as you will run the risk of contracting a fungal infection on your nails, which something like a laser toenail fungus treatment needing to be called upon to help get your nails back to a healthy state.
+But that’s for the future, and now I’m going to accommodate her fascination with shoes, as well as everything else that life throws at us.
 I am going to enjoy reading the same little book over and over again while her tiny hands excitedly turn the pages.

 This year, I am going to enjoy my five year old’s “help” in the kitchen.
 I am going to enjoy her silly little questions that she asks over and over again.
 I am not going to grimace when she asks if she can paint her own nails.
 Instead, I am going to enjoy watching her little blue eyes sparkle with excitement as she paints them herself; I’m also going to try to enjoy cleaning up the remnants of nail polish where she missed her nails. 😉